 Circuit Diagram

-Circuit diagram for this IoT Smart Irrigation System is given below:
+The circuit diagram for this IoT Smart Irrigation System is given below:

-Programming ESP8266 NodeMCU for Automatic Irrigation System
+Programming ESP8266 NodeMCU for Smart Irrigation

-Complete code with a working video is given at the end of this tutorial, here we are explaining the program to understand the working flow of the project.
+Complete code with a working video is given at the end of this tutorial.
+Here, we are explaining the program to understand the working flow of the project.

-Start with including necessary library.
+Start by including the necessary library.

 #include <DHT.h>